 NOTE 3: The deconflicting specific parameters are application layer content and is out of scope of this study.

-6. UAV2 broadcasts a message (e.g. PC5-S message), to provide agreed DAA deconflicting policy, its updated trajectory and other info, e.g. message deconfliction status response, conflict resolved alert, CAA-level UAV IDs of participating UAVs from the receiving UAV.
+6. UAV2 broadcasts a message (e.g. PC5-U message), to provide agreed DAA deconflicting policy, its updated trajectory and other info, e.g. message deconfliction status response, conflict resolved alert, CAA-level UAV IDs of participating UAVs from the receiving UAV.
 Subsequent broadcast messages can be exchanged between UAVs until traffic conflict resolution is reached (e.g. for mutual position/trajectory monitoring) based on agreed message frequency.

 6.5.6 Impacts on services, entities and interfaces